A degree from a non-numerical background appeals to employers because you may have different approaches to problems.

 A notable exception to this is actuarial roles, where the majority of employers only accept applications from candidates with a numerical degree, such as actuarial sciences or mathematics.

-Which retail banking and insurance employers accept applications from any degree background?
+Which retail banking and insurance employers accept applications without a numerical degree?

-Employers that usually hire graduates without a numerical degree include:
+Employers that usually hire graduates from any degree background for their insurance or retail banking roles include:

 - Lloyds Banking Group